abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - We could face scaling challenges if there is a spike in traffic, in the synchronous model.
 So in this case, it's better to decouple your application to avoid such.
 We can use the Asynchronous model using:
   - SQS: queue model
   - SNS: Publisher/subscriber model(pub/sub)
-  - Kinesis: Real-rtime streaming model
+  - Kinesis: Real-time streaming model
 - The services above are good because they can scale independently from our application.

 ### Amazon SQS